Quick Summary

 Folic acid plays a crucial role in maintaining healthy hair growth, and its deficiency can potentially lead to hair-related issues.

 - The effects of folic acid deficiency are similar to those of iron deficiency and low ferritin levels.
 When folate levels are low, the structure of red blood cells is altered, impairing their ability to transport adequate oxygen and nutrients throughout the body4.
-This can result in anaemia, which is a deficiency in healthy red blood cells that can go on to cause hair loss.
+This can result in anaemia, a deficiency in healthy red blood cells that can lead to hair loss.

 - Low levels of folic acid can also slow down critical cellular processes, such as cell division, which hinders the growth of new cells.
 This means that new hair strands cannot be produced quickly enough to replace those that have fallen out or broken.
 Over time, chronic folic acid deficiency can lead to the death of hair cells, exacerbating hair loss.

-- Additionally, other important cells in the scalp, such as oil-secreting cells and papilla cells, are affected by folic acid deficiency.
-These cells play a vital role in maintaining scalp health, regulating the hair growth cycle, and supporting the production of new hairs5.
+- Additionally, other vital cells in the scalp, such as oil-secreting cells and papilla cells, are affected by folic acid deficiency.
+These cells play a crucial role in maintaining scalp health, regulating the hair growth cycle, and supporting the production of new hairs5.

 Despite the potential connections between folic acid and hair health, research establishing it as a direct treatment for hair growth remains limited.
 A 2017 study involving 52 adults with premature greying identified deficiencies in folic acid, vitamin B7 (biotin), and vitamin B12, suggesting a possible role for these nutrients in maintaining hair health6.